GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ---
 title: Digging into the Privacy Sandbox
 subhead: The Privacy Sandbox is a series of proposals to satisfy third-party use cases without third-party cookies or other tracking mechanisms.
-The proposals need your feedback.
 authors:
   - samdutton
 date: 2020-04-08
 description: The Privacy Sandbox is a series of proposals to satisfy third-party use cases without third-party cookies or other tracking mechanisms.
-The proposals need your feedback!
+The proposals need your feedback.
 tags:
   - post
   - privacy